Scroll progress bar

 WHAT IT IS: a natural molecule discovered in microorganisms that survive in extreme environments.

-PERCHIS IS USEFUL: Protects the skin from environmental stressors such as temperature fluctuations, UV rays, and pollution.
+WHYIT’S USEFUL: protects the Skin from environmental stressors such as temperature swings, UV radiation, and pollution.

-HOW IT WORKS: forms a “hydrating shield” that stabilizes the cells and reduces water loss.
+HOW IT WORKS: forms a “hydrating shield” that stabilizes cells and reduces water loss.

-WHAT IT DOES ON THE SKIN: helps the skin maintain more stable hydration and tolerance even in harsh external conditions.
+WHAT IT DOES FOR THE SKIN: helps the Skin maintain more stable hydration and tolerance, even in harsh external conditions.

 Beta-Glucan

-WHAT IT IS: a natural sugar found in oats, mushrooms, and yeast.
+WHAT IT IS: a natural sugar found in oats, mushrooms, and yeasts.

 WHY IT’S USEFUL: soothes, hydrates, and strengthens the skin barrier.